Jesse205/F-OH-PWA/README.md

 1. Clone [F-OH Data][F-OH-Data] and start a server on port `5500`.
 2. Open a terminal in the project and run commands according to the following rules.
    - Web and PWA applications: run `yarn dev`.
-   - Windows Tauri software: run `yarn tauri dev`.
+   - Windows Tauri software: run `yarn dev:tauri`.

 ### Compiling and streamlining for production